WaifuBot/Documentation/Waifu.md

 See [Fights](Fights)

-CSI is just a mean value, I named it CSI because it sounds cool.
+CSI is just a mean value for all stats; I named it CSI because it sounds cool.

 ## Affection